Road warriors: Bucs win 31-26 at Green Bay, reach Super Bowl

 GREEN BAY, Wis.
-(AP) — Tom Brady and the Tampa Bay Buccaneers’ road magic have them heading home to the Super Bowl, the first team to play in one on their home field.
+(AP/WTNH) — Tom Brady and the Tampa Bay Buccaneers’ road magic have them heading home to the Super Bowl, the first team to play in one on their home field.

 Brady owns six Super Bowl rings with New England and now heads to his 10th NFL championship game with his new team.
 With help from a stifling pass rush and a curious late call on fourth and goal by the Packers, Brady and the Bucs beat top-seeded Green Bay 31-26 for the NFC title Sunday.